dreger/audaciousfox.net/masthead.md

 ## Miscellany

+The accent color changes each week.
+The Message of the Week (MOTW, found in the left sidebar beneath the navigation), can be hovered over for a not-so-secret message.

 Colophon: [GitHub pages](https://pages.github.com/) and [Jekyll](https://github.com/mojombo/jekyll).
 The domain lives on [Hover.com](http://hover.com).

 Typography: San Francisco Display and San Francisco Text for headings and menus.
 Georgia for body copy.